 Through extensive experience in the industry and our network of key professionals we can tirelessly take the headaches out of the Planning Process.
 By appointing experts in their fields we can simply administer and liaise with your planning consults on your behalf managing field studies, environmental studies, highways planning etc.

 For clients in the construction industry, our involvement with a development usually starts at the planning stage where we are able to provide advice on all management issues.
-Liaison with sales, marketing and technical staff enables us to prepare a service charge estimate for use by the sales team.
+Liaison with sales, property marketing and technical staff enables us to prepare a service charge estimate for use by the sales team.

 The service charge information forms part of the Management Proposal and Resident’s Welcome Pack.
 This is issued to solicitors to aid sales progression and then to the resident upon completion.
 Our Legal Administration Manager can provide advice on the most appropriate form of Lease and / or Transfer document for the development and can draft documentation, if required.